 Preclinical and Clinical Trial Requirements

 Preclinical and clinical trial requirements in Argentina – a legal guide.
-Prepared in association with Marval, O’Farrell & Mairal, a leading global law firm, this is an extract from The Pharma Legal Handbook: Argentina, available to purchase here for USD 99.
+Prepared in association with Marval, O’Farrell & Mairal, a leading global law firm, this is an extract from The Pharma Legal Handbook: Argentina, available to purchase here for GBP 99.

 1. Are clinical trials required to be conducted locally as a condition (stated or implicit) for marketing approval?

 No. It is not a condition for marketing approval to conduct a clinical trial in Argentina (the approval of pharmaceutical products based on similarity is allowed), provided that the applicant has the necessary preclinical and clinical data when filing the product application, depending on the type of drug (e.g., bioequivalence studies).